UK lawmakers slam Facebook, recommend stiffer regulation

 Facebook and other internet companies have been facing increased scrutiny over how they handle user data and have come under fire for not doing enough to stop misuse of their platforms by groups trying to sway elections.

-The report by the Parliament’s media committee echoes and expands upon an interim report with similar findings issued by the committee in July .
+The report echoes and expands upon an interim report with similar findings issued by the committee in July .
 And in December , a trove of documents released by the committee offered evidence that the social network had used its enormous trove of user data as a competitive weapon, often in ways designed to keep its users in the dark.

 Facebook faced its biggest privacy scandal last year when Cambridge Analytica, a now-defunct British political data-mining firm that worked for the 2016 Donald Trump campaign, accessed the private information of up to 87 million users.